2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 data puts the following 15 countries into this group: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Georgia, Kazakhstan, Kosovo, Moldova, Montenegro, North Macedonia, Russia, Serbia, Türkiye.
-- Additional points (up to **2 points**) could be earned for previous involvement in FOSS4G software, data or community.

 ### Payment
 We expect grantees to  be able to fund the direct costs of travelling to the